If you’re looking to get your forklift license, now is a great time.

 OSHA's standard 1910.178(q)(7) states that forklifts must be inspected before being put into service.

-That includes visually inspecting the truck for leaks and damage.
-And it also includes an operational check, while the lift is running.
+That includes visually inspecting the truck for leaks and damage and an operational check while the lift is running.

-- How to document and remedy any issues you find
+- How to document and remedy any issue you find.

 4. Fuel sources

 Depending on where you work, you may drive lifts powered by electricity, liquefied propane gas (LPG), compressed natural gas (CNG), gasoline, and/or diesel fuel.
-That said, electric and LPG-powered lifts are the most common ones you’ll encounter.
+That said, electric and LPG-powered lifts are the most common ones you will encounter.

 5. Capacity

-Forklifts are meant to lift things up and put them down.
+Forklifts are meant to lift things and put them down.
 That much is obvious.
-But less obvious is how to tell the amount of weight your truck can safely lift.
+Less obvious is how to tell the amount of weight your truck can safely lift.

-In fact, there are a number of calculations that you must perform to determine the capacity of your fork truck.
-Don't worry though - it's pretty simple math.
+There are several calculations that you must perform to determine the capacity of your fork truck.
+Do not worry – it is pretty simple math.

 Capacity topics should include:

-- Important definitions, like “load center” and “center of gravity”
+- Definitions like “load center” and “center of gravity.”

 6. Stability

-Once you understand how to calculate capacity, you'll need to learn what affects a forklift's stability.
+Once you understand how to calculate capacity, you will learn what affects a forklift’s stability.

-Because although lift trucks have certain features designed to maximize their stability, they can still easily become unbalanced and tip over if precautions aren’t followed.
+Although lift trucks have certain features designed to maximize their stability, they can still become unbalanced and tip over if precautions are ignored.

 To avoid accidents and injuries from forklift instability, you'll learn:

-- Momentum and how it affects truck stability
+- About momentum and how it affects truck stability.

 7. Material handling basics

-As a forklift operator, you may move all kinds of different materials around, depending on where you work.
-But not every load is created equal.
+As a forklift operator, you may move different materials around, depending on where you work.
+Not every load is created equal.

 Nevertheless, there are some universal do's and don'ts when it comes to constructing loads, picking them up, transporting them, and placing them at their final destination.